Hayley-Kwok/bank-statement-analysis/README.md

 This project is built based on two csv files of bank statement, tranhist.csv & midata.csv, available from HSBC online bank service. <br>
 Thw whole preparation process:<br>
 Step 0: Download the csv files from the HSBC website and install the required modules (full list at lower section).<br>
-Step 1: Create a folder called statement in the root directory and put the midata.csv and tranhist.csv file in the statement folder.<br>
+Step 1: Put the midata.csv and tranhist.csv file in the statement folder.<br>
-Step 2: Run the midata.py file and copy the result (./statement/midata_tranhist.csv) and paste it to the bottom of tranhist.csv.<br>
+Step 2: Run the midata.py file, copy the result (./statement/midata_tranhist.csv) and paste it to the bottom of tranhist.csv.<br>
 (Optional Step: update categoriesjson in category.py to fit your record better)<br> Step 3: Set up your own MySQL local/global database and table (creating table command is available in dbInput.py) <br>
+Step 4: Update the dbconfig.py with your login credentials.<br>
-Step 4: Run the dbInput.py file. (uncomment the insert line)<br>
+Step 5: Run the dbInput.py file. (uncomment the insert line)<br>

 <h4> Section 2:Web interface</h4>
 All you need to do is run ./server/app.py and access the corresponding localhost url :) <br>

-<h3>Required Modules </h3>
+<h3>Required Python Modules </h3>
 <ul><li>Flask</li>
-<li>MySQL server</li></ul><br>
+<li>MySQL connector</li></ul><br>
-Basic MySQL knowledge is required as you have to build your own database table.
+Basic MySQL knowledge and MySQL are required as you have to build your own database table.